Spending the weekend hanging out with a few of my tango mates

 Video clips of the tombs will follow.

-It was when we visited Gardel’s tomb that things got … strange!
-We arrived, stood and looked at the tomb, together with a few others, and I left the rose.
+It was at Gardel’s tomb that things got … strange after I left the rose.

-Then a woman walked up to the door of the tomb, pulled out a key, unlocked it, opened the door and went inside.
-Steph and I looked at each other in surprise.
+A woman walked up to the door of the tomb, pulled out a key, unlocked it, opened the door and went inside!

 Next, one of the other guys there introduced himself as a local YouTuber, Walter Aniston.
-He pulled out a microphone and wanted to interview us!
-He fairly quickly gave up on El Hombre de Muy Poco Español and focused on Steph.
+He pulled out a microphone and wanted to interview me, but fairly quickly gave up on El Hombre de Muy Poco Español …

 I walked over to the open door, and just peeked inside.
 The non-YouTuber guy there then said I could go in.
 He said something about photos, and I assumed he was telling me it was forbidden to take photos inside, but no: he was asking me to wait while he took a photo, then I could go in – and was welcome to take photos or video!

-Afterwards, we solved most of the mystery.
+Afterwards, I solved most of the mystery.
 The other man and woman were from the Carlos Gardel Foundation.
-They were there to unlock the tomb for Walter to film insider.
-Apparently we weren’t quite as privileged as we thought, to be allowed inside: they do attend from time to time, and while they are there, they will allow visitors inside.
+They were there to unlock the tomb for Walter to film inside.
+Apparently I wasn’t quite as privileged as I thought: they do attend from time to time, and while they are there, they will allow visitors inside.

 All the same, I simply cannot imagine anyone in the UK opening up the tomb of one of the country’s most prominent nationals, and letting random foreigners wander in at all, let alone unaccompanied!
 Only in Buenos Aires.